The Right of Secession and the Benefits of Independence for the South

 "Secession belongs to a different class of remedies.
 It is to be justified upon the basis that the States are sovereign.
 There was a time when none denied it.
 I hope the time may come again, when a better comprehension of the theory of our Government, and inalienable rights of the people of the States, will prevent any one from denying that each State is a sovereign, and thus may reclaim the grants which it has made to any agent whomsoever."

 Jefferson Davis Farewell Address to U.S. Senate, 21 Jan.
 1861

 The League's goal is good government for the Southern people.
 We believe secession—and independence--is the best way to restore good government to the South.
-Since 1861 the republican system of government established by the Founders has been steadily eroded.
-Today that government has become the cruel master rather than the obedient servant of the citizens of the several states.
+Since 1861 the republican system of government has been steadily eroded.
+Today that government has become the cruel master rather than the obedient servant of the citizens of the several States.
 We see no way of reforming the corruption within the present system; therefore, the League seeks to spread acceptance of the idea of secession among the people of the South and elsewhere.

 In order to make secession work, we must be tough-minded and willing to stand up to the forces of tyranny that are loose in the land.
 We must not cast ourselves as victims, for victims are perceived as helpless and thus dependent for their salvation on the goodwill of others.
 We must not ask permission to exercise our ancient rights and liberties; we should seize them as free men.
 We also must build a strong organization that is able to give form to our vision: the establishment of a Southern Nation or nations grounded firmly in the hallowed traditions and virtuous principles of our forebears.
 If you agree with our general position, we invite you to join us.